2017 TRAINING & DEVELOPMENT FORUM

 For the first time, the Eastern Region will be providing the IPMA-HR Developing Competencies

 Dick Heil will be the Instructor of this session.

 *See Chapter Events for more details regarding upcoming programs and events.

 (Please login to view White Papers.)

-Fast Take on Talent Innovation: Today's multi-generational workforce by PwC
+Fast Take on Talent Innovation: Performance Management by PwC

 A Different Approach To Improve Your Work Culture by Stewart Liff

 "...The typical approach is to develop the organization’s supervisors with the

 expectation/hope that if they are better trained, somehow morale will improve.
 In fact,

 U.S. organizations spend over $160 billion on employee development, with the largest